senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

 We're back to seeing the values of `i` for each iteration.
 Even though each function is being called after the completion of the loop, the scope chain held on to by their respective closure scope captures the `i` variable in a scope that is unique to that function's own loop iteration.
 This value of `i` does not change as the shared `i` variable in the `var` loop does so each function only sees the value of `i` as it was when they were created.
+This is all thanks to the extra scopes created for `for` loops when a `let` declaration is used in the initialization.

 ## Reference